bneGREEN: Surging iron prices are driving up carbon costs for the producers

-Iron prices have surged to nine-year highs in the post-COVID commodities boom that got underway at the end of last year, but that is now pushing up the cost of carbon for producers and eating into their profits.
+Iron prices have surged to nine-year highs in the post-coronavirus (COVID-19) commodities boom that got underway at the end of last year, but that is now pushing up the cost of carbon for producers and eating into their profits.

 “Carbon prices in the EU Emissions Trading Scheme (ETS) have been rising since 4Q20, but their impact on steel producers’ margins has so far been offset by exceptionally high steel prices, which we expect to moderate in 2H21,” Fitch Ratings said in a recent note.